Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds: Lagrangian description of evolving curves

 \section{Lagrangian description of evolving curves}

-Our methodology for solving (\ref{eq:general}) is based on the so-called direct Lagrangian approach investigated by Dziuk \cite{dziuk1994convergence}, Deckelnick \cite{deckelnick1997weak}, Gage and Hamilton \cite{gage1986heat}, Mikula and \v{S}ev\v{c}ovi\v{c} \cite{sevcovic2001evolution, MS2004, MMAS2004, MS3}, and references therein).
+Our methodology for solving (\ref{eq:general}) is based on the so-called direct Lagrangian approach investigated by Dziuk \cite{dziuk1994convergence}, Deckelnick \cite{deckelnick1997weak}, Gage and Hamilton \cite{gage1986heat}, Mikula and \v{S}ev\v{c}ovi\v{c} \cite{sevcovic2001evolution, MS2004, MMAS2004, MS3}, and references therein.
 We explore the direct Lagrangian approach for an analytical and numerical solution of the geometric motion law (\ref{eq:general}).
-The evolving family of curves $\Gamma_t$ is parametrized by the mapping $\mb{X}$ such that $\Gamma_t = \{ \mb{X}(u,t), u\in I, t\ge 0\}$ where $\mb{X}:I\times[0,\infty) \to \mathbb{R}^3$ is a smooth mapping.
+The evolving family of curves $\Gamma_t$ is parametrized by smooth mapping $\mb{X}:I\times[0,\infty) \to \mathbb{R}^3$, such that $\Gamma_t = \{ \mb{X}(u,t), u\in I\}, t\ge 0$.
 In what follows, we denote by $I=\mathbb{R}/\mathbb{Z}\simeq S^1$ the periodic interval $I=[0,1]$ isomorphic to the unit circle $S^1$.
-We assume that the scalar velocities $v_N, v_T, v_B$ are smooth functions of the position vector $\mb{X}\in\mathbb{R}^3$, the curvature $\kappa$, the torsion $\tau$, that is,
+We assume that the scalar velocities $v_N, v_T, v_B$ are smooth functions of the position vector $\mb{X}\in\mathbb{R}^3$, the curvature $\kappa$, the torsion $\tau$, and possibly depend nonlocally on the quantities associated with the curve $\Gamma_t$ itself, for example, its length.
+That is,